 To get to a million high-quality barrels, you have to focus on making one barrel at a time.
 And, one barrel is exactly how many barrels can be made a day off the stills of our distillery located at the Evan Williams Bourbon Experience in downtown Louisville.
 This fully functional, artisanal pot-still distillery requires a hands-on approach, something that our Artisanal Distiller, Charlie Downs learned by working with the Beam family for over 38 years.
 He brings his keen senses and tools of the trade to the craftsmanship of making Bourbon in such small batches.
 Denny, Craig and Charlie honor the traditions that the Beam family has passed down for generations, starting first with Craig’s grandfather, Earl Beam and Craig’s father, Parker Beam.
 For more than 50 years, Craig, Parker and Earl have built a consistent taste that consumers have come to know and love.
 Today, the goal of the Master Distillers is to maintain that consistency by ensuring that only the highest quality whiskey goes into every barrel.

-Corn, malted barley, rye and wheat are selected and ground according to the particular recipe, or mashbill, being used.
+Corn, malted barley and rye are selected and ground according to the particular recipe, or mashbill, being used.

 The milled grains are cooked in Kentucky limestone water, in a specified order and at specific temperatures, to create a sweet, porridge-like “mash.”
 The mash is then transferred to “fermenter” vats.